 Once you’ve downloaded #CampusClear, log in by entering your Antioch College email address.
 You’ll receive an email confirmation, and after clicking the confirmation link, you’ll have access to the app.

 - All students returning to campus, including new students, will be encouraged to get a COVID-19 test 48-72 hours before traveling to campus.

 - All students will receive a rapid COVID-19 test prior to moving into their assigned Residence Hall.

 - Faculty and staff who plan to work on campus will receive a rapid COVID-19 test.

-- Greene County Health Department will come to campus to conduct a COVID-19 test (not rapid) for symptomatic students.
+- The College’s campus nurse will conduct a COVID-19 test for symptomatic students.

 Any member of the community who test positive must shelter-in-place according to the CDC standard of care which is 72 hours of having no fever above 100.4, is not taking antipyretic medications and have a resolution of their symptoms, AND at least 10 days since the first presentation of symptoms has passed.
 Employees should consult their physician, and students should contact the Campus Nurse (more details for students here).